fikovnik/OOPSLA19-artifact/README.md

 full project dependencies from SBT triggers a full build so does generating the semanticdb.
 Also, this has been the hardest part to parallelize because SBT and Ivy do create global locks.
-For each project we therefore have to create a separate separate SBT and Ivy cache which are then linked into a global one.
+For each project we therefore have to create a separate SBT and Ivy cache which are then linked into a global one.

 The summaries of each step is recorded in both a log file as well as a CSV files which are then merged together allowing one to analyze the